yuhaochua/CZ4031_Project_2_Grp8/README.md

 3.  **Install Dependencies**

    Use the requirements.txt file to install the necessary dependencies.

    `pip install -r requirements.txt`

+4.  **Running and using the GUI**

+   Launch the GUI.

+   `python project.py`

+   Enter SQL query and press the "Execute" button

+   Hover over the nodes to see buffer information

+   Click on "Seq Scan" nodes to open new window displaying blocks